AbhishekShrivastav73/Backend-Domination-with-Sheryians-Coding-School./README.md

 ### Understanding VPN
 A VPN, or Virtual Private Network, creates a secure connection between your device and the internet.
 It works by routing your internet traffic through a private server, hiding your real IP address and encrypting your data.
 This makes your online activities more private and secure, protecting you from hackers and allowing you to access content that might be restricted in your location.
 Essentially, a VPN acts like a secure tunnel for your internet traffic.

+### Servers
+A server is a powerful computer that provides services and resources to other computers, called clients, over a network.
+Servers store and manage data, run applications, and handle requests from clients.
+For example, when you visit a website, your computer sends a request to the server hosting that site.
+The server processes the request and sends the webpage back to your computer.
+Servers can manage many tasks simultaneously and are essential for running websites, email, online games, and many other services on the internet.

+## A server is a computer system connected to the internet, programmed to process, store, and provide data to other computers.

 ## More Information

 In this lesson, we'll simplify what reverse proxies are and how they work.
 Think of a reverse proxy as a shield that stands between the internet and your web servers, protecting them from direct access.
 We'll explore how reverse proxies enhance security, improve performance, and streamline network traffic.
 By the end of this lesson, you'll have a clear understanding of how reverse proxies can benefit your online infrastructure.
 Let's dive in and uncover the secrets of reverse proxies together!